-Play a piece to him for the first time, and after one hearing, he will play it back to you.
+Play a piece to the blind autistic black pianist for the first time, and after one hearing, he will play it back to you.
 That was the sort of astounding memory the blind and autistic music genius, Thomas Wiggins, possessed.

 At the age of 5, he wrote his first composition, “The Rain Storm.”